Mount St. Helens: European colonization and use of the area

 The first authenticated non-Indigenous eyewitness report of a volcanic eruption was made in March 1835 by Meredith Gairdner, while working for the Hudson's Bay Company stationed at Fort Vancouver.
 He sent an account to the Edinburgh New Philosophical Journal, which published his letter in January 1836.
 James Dwight Dana of Yale University, while sailing with the United States Exploring Expedition, saw the quiescent peak from off the mouth of the Columbia River in 1841.
 Another member of the expedition later described "cellular basaltic lavas" at the mountain's base.

 In the late fall or early winter of 1842, nearby European settlers and missionaries witnessed the so-called Great Eruption.
 This small-volume outburst created large ash clouds, and mild explosions followed for 15 years.
 The eruptions of this period were likely phreatic (steam explosions).
 Josiah Parrish in Champoeg, Oregon witnessed Mount St. Helens in eruption on November 22, 1842.
 Ash from this eruption may have reached The Dalles, Oregon, 48 mi southeast of the volcano.

 In October 1843, future California governor Peter H. Burnett recounted a very likely apocryphal story of an Indigenous man who badly burned his foot and leg in lava or hot ash while hunting for deer.
 The story went that the injured man sought treatment at Fort Vancouver, but the contemporary fort commissary steward, Napoleon McGilvery, disclaimed knowledge of the incident.
 British lieutenant Henry J. Warre sketched the eruption in 1845, and two years later Canadian painter Paul Kane created watercolors of the gently smoking mountain.
 Warre's work showed erupting material from a vent about a third of the way down from the summit on the mountain's west or northwest side (possibly at Goat Rocks), and one of Kane's field sketches shows smoke emanating from about the same location.

 On April 17, 1857, the Republican, a Steilacoom, Washington, newspaper, reported that "Mount St. Helens, or some other mount to the southward, is seen ... to be in a state of eruption".
 The lack of a significant ash layer associated with this event indicates that it was a small eruption.
 This was the first reported volcanic activity since 1854.

 Before the 1980 eruption, Spirit Lake offered year-round recreational activities.
 In the summer there was boating, swimming, and camping, while in the winter there was skiing.
+The mountain was regularly climbed via the north side glaciers, now gone, requiring crampons, ice axes, and rope.